gelmio/oblivious-svelte/oblivious/Oblivious.md

 I get stopped at the gates at the front by a bunch of grunts lazing about with big guns.
 Folks are coming and going all the time but *I* get stopped.
 I tell them I'm here to pick up a "permit de residence".
 *Come right in...*
-One of the grunts who's taken me under his wing wants a copy of my passport page, my address, and my mum and dads name.
+One of the grunts who's taken me under his wing wants a copy of my passport page, my address, and my mum and dad's names.
 *That’s it?*
 Oh, no, he wants cash.
 Of course.
 8,500 CFA.
 Twenty-ish bucks.
 Which is actually quite a bit.
 It’s obvious that this isn’t going to be done “on the record”.
 *Fine by me.*